Segmensation/segmensation-rtd/docs/source/development/add_explicit_functionality.rst

 Adding backend code for watershed segmentation
 --------------------------
+After dealing with everything in the frontend, we need to create the backend part with the API call and the algorithm that should be executed.

-First we need to collect that API call in the backend.
+First we need to collect that API call.
 In ``segmensation-api/app.py`` we need to create the corresponding code for the Axios request.

 .. code-block:: typescript